 Immigration and visa guidance

-As an international student sponsored by the University under Tier 4 (General) leave, it is extremely important that you comply with the conditions associated with Tier 4 sponsorship.
+As an international student sponsored by the University on a Student Visa, it is extremely important that you comply with the conditions associated with the visa sponsorship.

 There are certain conditions that you must be aware of.
-These include: your responsibilities as a student with Tier 4 leave, your right to work in the UK and police registration requirements.
+These include: your responsibilities as a person with Student Visa leave, your right to work in the UK and police registration requirements.

-The conditions attached to your Tier 4 visa can be found on your vignette (the sticker in your passport), on your Biometric Residence Permit (BRP) or on the decision letter which came with your visa.
+The conditions attached to your Student Visa can be found on your vignette (the sticker in your passport), on your Biometric Residence Permit (BRP) or on the decision letter which came with your visa.

-It is therefore very important that you maintain your Tier 4 visa by understanding the conditions and responsibilities that are attached to it.
+It is therefore very important that you maintain your Student Visa by understanding the conditions and responsibilities that are attached to it.

-Your responsibilities as a Tier 4 student include:
+Your responsibilities as a Student Visa holder include:

 - The University is required to keep copies of your passport pages showing all personal details and visa stamps or documents to evidence your entitlement to study in the UK.
 You must make sure that your current passport & visa/Biometric Residence Permit (BRP) have been scanned by the University at registration/re-enrolment, & immediately every time you renew your passport and/or visa.